LEGOPurpleBrick/PurpleBrick/README.md

 # PurpleBrick
-The must-have practice tool for LEGO Games Speedruns
+PurpleBrick aims to be the must-have practice tool for TT LEGO Games Speedruns